 - Face coverings may have an integrated transparent plastic panel without openings that is attached to the fabric on all sides using tight stitching to aid in viewing the wearer's mouth.

 - Costume masks are not appropriate and all masks must be compliant with existing rules and dress code guidelines.

-- Masks must cover the nose and mouth and be secured under the chin.
+- The covering should cover the nose and mouth and must be secured under the chin.

 Mask Requirements in California

 Check each park's rules and guidelines before you visit as some parks also require masking outdoors as well, such as Universal Studios Hollywood.
 Each park (and zoo/aquarium) offers its own rules for face coverings on its website.
 Here's what you can expect.